chevron-down Created with Sketch Beta.

 How Much Sleep Do We Need?

 Several studies have assessed performance after sleep deprivation through comparisons with different levels of alcohol intake.
-After 17–19 hours awake, human performance is equivalent to that of a blood alcohol concentration (BAC) level of 0.05 percent and after longer sleep deprivation, the level of performance reaches levels equivalent to a BAC of 0.1 percent.
+After 17–19 hours awake, human performance is equivalent to that of a blood alcohol concentration (BAC) level of 0.05 percent.
+After longer sleep deprivation, the level of performance reaches levels equivalent to a BAC of 0.1 percent.
 An alcohol level of 0.08 percent is the threshold for a DUI in most states.

 In 2015, the American Academy of Sleep Medicine and the Sleep Research Society published a joint consensus recommending that adults should sleep seven to eight hours per night on a regular basis to promote optimal health.

-Before the broad usage of the light bulb in early 1900, people used to sleep nine hours on average.
-Current surveys indicate that 35–40 percent of the adult US population report sleeping less than the usually recommended seven to eight hours on weekday nights and about 15 percent report sleeping fewer than six hours.
+Before the widespread use of the light bulb in the early 1900s, people slept an average of nine hours.
+Current surveys indicate that 35–40 percent of the adult US population report sleeping less than the usually recommended seven to eight hours on weekday nights, and about 15 percent report sleeping fewer than six hours.

-Sleep deprivation can be caused by sleep disorders, work schedules, and modern lifestyles.
-When we do not get enough sleep, or when we have poor quality sleep, we feel very tired throughout the day.
+Sleep disorders, work schedules, and modern lifestyles can cause sleep deprivation.
+When we do not get enough sleep or have poor-quality sleep, we feel very tired throughout the day.
 Sleep deficiency can interfere with work, school, driving, and social functioning.
 You might have trouble learning, focusing, and reacting.
 Also, you might find it hard to judge other people’s emotions and reactions.
 Sleep deficiency also can make you feel frustrated, cranky, or worried in social situations.
 Sleep deprivation also appears to play a role in chronic health diseases, such as dementia, cardiovascular disease, obesity, and type 2 diabetes.

 How to Get Appropriate Sleep

-Caffeine is a powerful and readily available stimulant and is found not only in coffee but also in teas, cocoa, chocolate bars, and carbonated drinks.
+Caffeine is a powerful and readily available stimulant found in coffee, teas, cocoa, chocolate bars, and carbonated drinks.
 Read the labels on products you might consume in the evening to make sure they are caffeine-free.
 It is recommended to avoid caffeine four to six hours before bedtime.

 Nicotine is also a stimulant drug, and smokers are recommended to refrain from tobacco products close to bedtime.

 Alcohol depresses central nervous system function.
-It may help people falling asleep at the beginning of the night, but as the ethanol is metabolized, it produces withdrawal symptoms and may cause lighter sleep and arousals.
+It may help people fall asleep at the beginning of the night, but as the ethanol is metabolized, it produces withdrawal symptoms and may cause lighter sleep and arousal.
 Therefore, it is recommended to avoid alcohol four hours before bedtime.

-Noise level, lighting, temperature, and air quality in the bedroom should be inviting to sleep.
-The bedroom should be quiet, dark, with a temperature between 65–70°F, and fresh air to promote sleep.
+The noise level, lighting, temperature, and air quality in the bedroom should be inviting to sleep.
+The bedroom should be quiet and dark, with a temperature between 65–70°F and fresh air to promote sleep.
 A comfortable mattress and pillows are also necessary.

 Avoid activities other than sleep and sex in the bedroom, which helps enhance the mental association between the bedroom and sleep.
 It is recommended to keep computers, TVs, and work materials outside the bedroom as well as pets that disrupt your sleep.

-Sixty minutes before bedtime, relaxing activities can start to ease the transition from wake to sleep time, such as light reading, TV, or relaxation exercises.
-Preparing a “To-Do List” for the next day to avoid thinking about those duties at bedtime can be helpful as well.
+Sixty minutes before bedtime, relaxing activities such as light reading, TV, or relaxation exercises can start to ease the transition from wake to sleep time.
+Preparing a “To-Do List” for the next day to avoid thinking about those duties at bedtime can also be helpful.

-If you are not able to sleep in the first 20 minutes, get out of bed, go to another room to do something relaxing, and go back to bed after feeling tired again.
+If you cannot fall asleep in the first 20 minutes, get out of bed, go to another room to do something relaxing, and return to bed after feeling tired again.

 Set up your clock facing away from you.
 Looking at the clock when unable to sleep can exacerbate anxiety and make it harder to fall asleep.